SamaySarthakSwain/sight-sound-walk/README.md

 **URL**: https://lovable.dev/projects/31b4df35-e9aa-4d85-ae89-d8c29e0a0d52

-## How can I edit this code?

-Simply visit the [Lovable Project](https://lovable.dev/projects/31b4df35-e9aa-4d85-ae89-d8c29e0a0d52) and start prompting.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.